top of page

 Prerequisites

-• written and memorised a presentation (or at least part of a presentation)
+• written and memorised a presentation

 • viewed the relevant VR tutorial and tested your device